Sourav13here/SmsSpamDetector/README.md

-# 📢 SMS Spam Detector – Message Filtering System
+# 📢 SMS Spam Detector
 > A web-based spam detection system built with **React**, **Flask**, and **scikit-learn**, capable of classifying SMS messages as spam or not spam in real-time.

 ## 🧠 Project Overview